datacarpentry/r-socialsci/index.md

 RStudio interface, and move through how to import CSV files, the structure of data frames, how to deal with factors, how to add/remove rows and columns, how to calculate summary statistics from a data frame, and a brief introduction to plotting.
-The last lesson demonstrates how to work with databases directly from R.

 > ## Getting Started
 >